 The growing demand for an increase in BSN prepared nurses prompted the request to increase enrollment at CSUStan SoN to accommodate more qualified applicants.
 In 2024, CSUStan SoN turned away 266 applicants due to limited availability, highlighting the need for expansion.
 CSUStan SoN is prepared to accommodate additional nursing students at the Turlock campus, having made necessary preparations with regards to physical facilities, clinical sites, faculty, and area schools.
 The campus is well-equipped, with ample space and resources for all students, including simulation labs and administrative offices.
 Our faculty consists of experienced full-time and part-time instructors, with plans to hire additional clinical instructors.
 CSUStan SoN currently has a multitude of clinical affiliation agreements, encompassing multiple clinical facilities including Tenet, Sutter Health, and Dignity Health.
 We have been in collaboration with local program directors and plan to participate in area consortiums to ensure equitable access to clinical learning opportunities.
 CSUStan SoN leadership and academic support teams are in place to provide guidance and assistance to both existing and new students.
 The campus personnel are fully equipped to support the additional 10 students, with access to learning resources, NCLEX preparation, and program support services.
 Financial resources are readily available to cover the investment required for increased enrollment, ensuring the sustainability of the proposed expansion.

-BOARD OF REGISTERED NURSING Education/Licensing Committee Agenda Item Summary recommendations to accept the substantive change requests (16 CCR
+BOARD OF REGISTERED NURSING Education/Licensing Committee Agenda Item Summary changes to an approved program (16 CCR § 1432)

-ACTION REQUESTED: Discussion and possible action regarding board approval of ELC
+ACTION REQUESTED: Discussion and possible action regarding acceptance of substantive